korlibs-archive/docs-old.korge.org/old/contributing/index.md

 ## Understanding versions and the `.m2` folder

 Korlibs use Gradle and Kotlin-Multiplatform.
-All the libraries check and use the Maven Local `.m2` folder first, then check jcenter and then bintray.
+All the libraries check and use the Maven Local `.m2` folder first, then check Maven Central.
 All the projects have a `gradle.properties` file describing the versions.

 In order to try changes locally you have to compile the libraries via gradle and publish them into your `.m2` folder.